 Then there are the Ordnance Survey Tour maps, again of tourist destinations.
 These are very large maps – a bit unwieldy really – but are good for touring.
 I have used them for tours of the Lake District and Devon.

-There are also cycle guide books that can replace maps for set routes, eg produced by Cicerone (eg in the Yorkshire Dales and the Lake District) and Excellent Books (eg the C2C and the Devon Coast to Coast cycle routes).
+There are also cycle guide books that can replace maps for set routes, eg produced by Cicerone (including the Yorkshire Dales, northern Scotland and the Western Isles, Wales and the Lake District).
+Excellent Books (by author Richard Peace) produce guide books that can be used on their own as well, eg for the C2C, the Trans Pennine Trail and the Devon Coast to Coast cycle routes.

 Plenty of choice for you.
 Click a link and go for it